 - Overall, we rate Politifact Left-Center Biased based on fact checks that tend to be more favorable for the left.
 We also rate them High for factual reporting and a credible fact-checker that is not without bias.

-Factual Reporting: VERY HIGH
+Factual Reporting: HIGH

-Notes: PolitiFact.com is a project operated by the Tampa Bay Times, in which reporters and editors from the Times and affiliated media outlets “fact-check statements by members of Congress, the White House, lobbyists and interest groups”.
-They publish original statements and their evaluations on the PolitiFact.com website, and assign each a “Truth-O-Meter” rating.
+Founded in 2007 by the Tampa Bay Times, PolitiFact.com utilizes reporters and editors from the Times and affiliated media outlets to “fact-check statements by members of Congress, the White House, lobbyists, and interest groups.”
+They publish original statements and evaluations on the PolitiFact.com website and assign each a “Truth-O-Meter” rating.
 The ratings range from “True” for completely accurate statements to “Pants on Fire” (from the taunt “Liar, liar, pants on fire”) for false and ridiculous claims.
-Politifact has been called left biased by Extreme right wing and questionable sources.
-Our research indicates that Poltifact is an accurate fact checker and is considered the gold standard for political fact checking.
-(7/10/2016)
+In 2018, Politifact became affiliated with the Poynter Institute.

 Funded by / Ownership

 According to their about page, “In 2018, PolitiFact was acquired by the Poynter Institute, a nonprofit school for journalists.
 While PolitiFact relies on administrative support from the Poynter Institute, it is otherwise financially self-sustaining.
 PolitiFact receives support from online advertising and revenue generated through content partnerships and from grants.”

 In review, Politifact has been called left-biased by some right-leaning sources.
 In fact, a conservative source called Politifact Bias is dedicated to pointing out Politifact’s biases.
 Politifact is also a signatory of the International Fact-Checking Network (IFCN), which outlines a code of principles for credible fact-checkers.